 Location: Davao City

-Well into the second half of the year, Davao City brings together residents and visitors in the biggest celebration in Mindanao.
+Well into the year’s second half, Davao City brings residents and visitors together in the biggest celebration in Mindanao.

 This festival takes place during the third week of August and features floral floats, beauty pageants, street dancing, and fireworks displays.
 This festival has all the hallmarks of a traditional Filipino festival.

 Philippine International Hot Air Balloon Fiesta